Hep151/Protostar-Writeups/Stack/Stack4/Writeup.md

 print(exploit)
 ```
-Now lets run this on the actual program because we should have a working exploit
+Now lets run this on the actual program because we should have a working exploit.
 `/opt/protostar/bin/stack4 < input`
 ```
 code flow successfully changed